 Xuebing Liu

-I‘m a UK-trained counsellor and psychotherapist with experience supporting adults, children, and young people across various emotional and relational challenges.My approach is grounded, relational, and culturally attuned — shaped by over a decade of work in mental-health, community services, and cross-cultural settings worldwide.I work integratively, informed by person-centred and psychodynamic perspectives, with a focus on emotional safety, clarity, and genuine connection.
+I am a UK-trained counsellor and psychotherapist, and a Registered Member of the British Association for Counselling and Psychotherapy (BACP, UK), with extensive experience supporting adults, children, and young people presenting with a range of emotional and relational concerns.My approach is grounded, relational, and culturally attuned — shaped by over a decade of work in mental-health, community services, and cross-cultural settings worldwide.I work integratively, informed by person-centred and psychodynamic perspectives, with a focus on emotional safety, clarity, and genuine connection.
 Clients often describe my presence as calm, steady, and non-judgmental.

 Training and Qualifications

-I completed my postgraduate psychotherapy and counselling training in the UK through a doctoral-level programme, supported by substantial supervised clinical practice across community, school, and counselling agencies.· MSc in Counselling Studies
+I completed my postgraduate psychotherapy and counselling training in the UK through a doctoral-level programme, supported by substantial supervised clinical practice across community, school, and counselling agencies.· Professional Doctorate in Psychotherapy & Counselling

 · COSCA-validated Postgraduate Diploma in Counselling